mdumke/hadoop-example/2-example-app/README.md

 # A Bird Tracking Example Application
 Our goal is to go over the basics of the *MapReduce*.
-This execution pattern was developed at Google in the early 2000s and has been taken inspiration from the `map` and `reduce` operations common in functional programming.
+This execution pattern was developed at Google in the early 2000s and has been inspired by the `map` and `reduce` operations common in functional programming.

-In the following, we'll approach the pattern by seeing how it operates on data.
+In the following, we'll approach the pattern by observing how it operates on data.
 More precisely, on test data from a tiny example application.
 We'll use Unix pipelines for the first steps, then switch to Python to go through some more elaborate use cases.
 But first, let's take a look at the application and create ourselves some fake data.

 ```markdown
 # Prerequisites